rushikeshade2005/delta-demo/README.md

 # delta-demo
-This is a new first create repository on github
+This is a new first create repository on github.